-Keto snickerdoodle cookies use a blend of low carb ingredients.
+Keto snickerdoodle cookies use a blend of low-carb ingredients and low-carb flours.
 This cookie recipe is made with a blend of almond flour and coconut flour.
-Other low carb keto ingredients include egg, baking powder, softened butter, vanilla, salt, and a sweetener of your choice (monk fruit works well in these low carb cookies!)
+Other low-carb keto ingredients include egg, baking powder, softened butter, vanilla, salt, and a sweetener of your choice (monk fruit or other sugar alcohols works well in these low carb cookies!)

 To give these low carb snickerdoodle cookies that classic cinnamon sugar coating, the cookies are dipped in a blend of cinnamon and sweetener before baking.